MoonFlowww/Assistant-Trading/README.md

 Now you just have to press the number associated with Create Database and ENTER again.

 The program now will works perfectly.

+Command that you need to use this program :

+To install scipy librairy (for stats) pip install scipy pip install --upgrade --no-cache-dir git+https://github.com/rongardF/tvdatafeed.git

+on Windows :
+use 'pip'

+on MacOs :
+use 'brew'